cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 did not lead to a visible reduction in redundancy, while slightly increasing the number of control messages sent.
 We have therefore opted to not reduce this value further.

 - `config.AdjustmentInterval: time.Duration`: Set to `1s`.
-Indicates how often the redundancy controler readjusts
+Indicates how often the redundancy controller readjusts
 the redundancy and has a chance to trigger sending of `HaveTx` or `ResetRoute` messages.
 As with the delta, we have not observed a reduction in redundancy due to a lower interval.
 Most likely due to the fact that, regardless of the interval, it takes a certain amount of time for the information to propagate through the network.